chrisvanmeer/terratonk-ansible/README.md

 For the Windows hosts, separate text files are created in the root of this directory which have the formate `password-<server_name>.txt`.

+If for some reason the run fails on resetting the passwords, you can run `terraform apply` again.

 ## Author

 - Chris van Meer <c.v.meer@atcomputing.nl>